dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubntu24.04.md

 - Shrink your C: drive to the 64 GB below half of your total available storage
 - There will be a section at the bottom in “Disk 0” labelled “Unallocated”
 - Right click and select “New Simple Volume”
 - Select “Assign letter” and select your favorite letter (ex M:)

-To ensure correct drive creation, it should appear in your files under your local disk (C:)
+- To ensure correct drive creation, it should appear in your files under your local disk (C:)
-- If you have more than 1 disk (SSD) you have the preferred method – You can allocate a full disk to Ubuntu!
-Ensure all your Windows's files are on Disk 0 (C:) then skip to 3b, but instead you’ll shrink Disk 1 to the total volume available (your other SSD that is NOT C: )
+**If you have more than 1 disk (SSD) you have the preferred method – You can allocate a full disk to Ubuntu!
+Ensure all your Windows's files are on Disk 0 (C:) then skip to 3b, but instead you’ll shrink Disk 1 to the total volume available (your other SSD that is NOT C:) **

+## Step 5.
 Download balenaEtcher [3] for Windows x86|64 (Installer)

+## Step 6.
 Download the official Ubuntu 24.04 [4] ISO onto your main SSD

-    Insert your flashdrive
+- Insert your flashdrive

-    Open balenaEtcher
+- Open balenaEtcher

-    Select your ISO (Ubuntu 24.04), then your flashdrive, and finally just click flash!
+- Select your ISO (Ubuntu 24.04), then your flashdrive, and finally just click flash!

+## Step 7.
 Insert your flashdrive if you haven’t already

+## Step 8.
 Restart your computer – The Ubuntu installer should immediately show up

-    If it does not, restart and hold F12 throughout shows up up
+- If it does not, restart and hold F12 throughout shows up up
+-
+## Step 9.
 Fill all of your preferences

+## Step 10.
 When you reach the “What do you want to do” section, click install Ubuntu.

-    If you accidentally click “Try Ubuntu” you will need to delete all files associated with Ubuntu on your Windows and restart from step 8
+**If you accidentally click “Try Ubuntu” you will need to delete all files associated with Ubuntu on your Windows and restart from Step 8**
+Install

+## Step 11.
 Installation

-    On “Type of Installation” click “Interactive Install”
+- On “Type of Installation” click “Interactive Install”

-    In “Applications” select Default selection
+- In “Applications” select Default selection

-    For “Optimize” enable both options (Install 3rd party and Download support...)
+- For “Optimize” enable both options (Install 3rd party and Download support...)

-    Select “Install Ubuntu alongside Windows Boot Manager”
+- Select “Install Ubuntu alongside Windows Boot Manager”

-    Select the partition you made earlier (ex M:)
+- Select the partition you made earlier (ex M:)

-    Allocate the full space
+- Allocate the full space

-    Install!
+- Install!

-    Create Password and Sign-in information (STRONGLY recommend writing it down)
+- Create Password and Sign-in information (**STRONGLY recommend writing it down**)

-    Remove Flash drive after instructed and restart computer
+- Remove Flash drive after instructed and restart computer

-    You now will have the option of Ubuntu or Windows!
+- You now will have the option of Ubuntu or Windows!

-You’ve successfully dual booted Windows and Ubuntu!
-Congratulations!
+**You’ve successfully dual booted Windows and Ubuntu!
+Congratulations!**

-Using Ubuntu 24.04
+# Using Ubuntu 24.04

 Now that you’ve installed Ubuntu, you essentially have to relearn how to use a computer!
 Fortunately, Ubuntu automatically installs Firefox and pins it to your toolbar.
 “How to install *anything* on Linux” will become your catchphrase.
 Ubuntu also includes “Text Editor”, an “App Center” that is terribly optimized, and “Software Updater” which is known to crash computers!
 Instead of using these, you will now become a fully pledged programmer.
 The infamous “Terminal” will become your best friend.
 We will now go into the basics and some commands of how to use the terminal.